Description

 CAGR:

-• Looking at the annual return (CAGR) of 13.5% in the last 5 years of Volatility less than 10%, we see it is relatively lower, thus worse in comparison to the benchmark SPY (16.6%)
+• The compounded annual growth rate (CAGR) over 5 years of Volatility less than 10% is 13%, which is lower, thus worse compared to the benchmark SPY (16%) in the same period.

 Volatility: